Magazine Articles Written By Our DJ’s

 10. The people you invite – If you invite ALL your uncles and aunts an less of your friends you will have a dead party, but if you invite guests that you know will party the night away obvious ly your wedding party will better.

 Written By – DJ Christo Louw WEDDING DJ GAUTENG

-PLEASE COMPLETE THE FORM BELOW FOR A OBLIGATION FREE QUOTATION
+FILL OUT THE FORM BELOW FOR A OBLIGATION FREE QUOTATION

 Our pricing is related to the specifications of the client and is subject to change without prior notice.
 Please contact us should you want to discuss your requirements with us.
 Please note : We will treat your information with respect and WILL NOT sell it to 3rd parties or spammers!